hashicorp/terraform-provider-aws/website/docs/r/kendra_index.html.markdown

 * `status` - The current status of the index.
 When the value is `ACTIVE`, the index is ready for use.
 If the Status field value is `FAILED`, the `error_message` field contains a message that explains why.
 * `updated_at` - The Unix datetime that the index was last updated.
 * `tags_all` - A map of tags assigned to the resource, including those inherited from the provider [`default_tags` configuration block](/docs/providers/aws/index.html#default_tags-configuration-block).

-A `capacity_units` block supports the following attributes:

-* `query_capacity_units` - The amount of extra query capacity for an index and GetQuerySuggestions capacity.
-For more information, refer to [QueryCapacityUnits](https://docs.aws.amazon.com/kendra/latest/dg/API_CapacityUnitsConfiguration.html#Kendra-Type-CapacityUnitsConfiguration-QueryCapacityUnits).
-* `storage_capacity_units` - The amount of extra storage capacity for an index.
-A single capacity unit provides 30 GB of storage space or 100,000 documents, whichever is reached first.
-Minimum value of 0.

 A `document_metadata_configuration_updates` block supports the following attributes: